basukinath/solidity-ugc-tracker/README.md

 - OpenZeppelin for secure contract libraries
 - Web3.Storage for IPFS integration
 - Hardhat for the development environment
+- jsPDF for PDF generation